mantidproject/mantid/docs/source/algorithms/DirectILLIntegrateVanadium-v1.rst

 Vanadium temperature
 ####################

 A correction for the Debye-Waller factor is applied to the integrated vanadium, as explained in the documentation of :ref:`ComputeCalibrationCoefVan <algm-ComputeCalibrationCoefVan>`.
 The temperature for the DWF calculation is taken from the 'Sample.temperature' sample log of the *InputWorkspace*.
-This value can be overriden by the *Temperature* property, if needed.
+This value can be overridden by the *Temperature* property, if needed.

 Usage
 -----